In this Article:

-Everyone with an email account and online access is a potential target, but hackers tend to go after people with the most access to funds and sensitive information like passwords and social security numbers.
-Therefore, these four departments are most often targeted by hackers:
+Everyone with an email account and online access is a potential target.
+However, hackers tend to go after people with the most access to funds and sensitive information like passwords and social security numbers.
+Therefore, these four departments most often get targeted by hackers:

-What are some basic cyber security awareness tips?
+What are some remedial cyber security awareness tips?

-Improve password security – A study by Okta found that 40 percent of respondents use and reuse the same two to four passwords, while 10 percent admitted they only use one password for everything.
-Insist on more password complexity from your employees, and consider instituting Multifactor Authentication, which blocks attackers from gaining access to your network and brute-forcing into cloud-based email accounts.
+Improve password security – A study by Okta found that 40% of respondents use and reuse the same two to four passwords.
+Meanwhile, 10% of respondents admitted they only use one password for everything.
+Therefore, you should insist on more password complexity from your employees.
+You should also consider instituting Multifactor Authentication, which blocks attackers from gaining access to your network and brute-forcing into cloud-based email accounts.

-Think before you click – There are a few ways to easily identify a spam email:
+Think before you click – There are a few ways to identify a spam email quickly: